Portrait of Mary Elizabeth Garrett, painted by John Singer Sargent. (Photo: Will Kirk)

 Attending the boardroom dedication gave me chills.
-Listening to the speeches about Garrett’s story and impact gave me chills.
+As did listening to the speeches about Garrett’s story and impact.

-Thinking about how important it is for any underrepresented minority or person with limited power to graciously push for what is right gave me chills.
+I was reminded of how important it is for any underrepresented minority or person with limited power to graciously push for what is right.

 We celebrate Garrett now, but her family did not approve of her actions and never spoke of her.
 At the dedication, her great-great-great-grandnephew, Jim Garrett, said he didn’t even know about his “Aunt Mary” until he was in his 40s, and he learned more about her at this special event.